akash-network/cosmos-omnibus/coreum/README.md

 [Polkachu's Chain Services](https://www.polkachu.com/networks/coreum) make bootstrapping a node extremely easy.
 They provide live peers, seeds, statesync, addrbooks and pruned snapshots among other features.

-The following configuration is available for Coreum nodes.
+The following configuration is available for TX nodes.
 [See the documentation](../README.md#polkachu-services) for more information.

 |Variable|Value|
 |---|---|